kinnala/scikit-fem/docs/advanced.rst

 .. plot::

-   from skfem import *
+   from cudaskfem import *
-   from skfem.visuals.matplotlib import *
+   from cudaskfem.visuals.matplotlib import *
    draw(MeshHex())

 The DOFs corresponding to the nodes (or vertices) of the mesh are